SirWumpus/erlang-getopt/README.md

 egetopt
 =======

-Parse list of strings according to POSIX command-line option and argument rules.
+Parse a list of strings according to POSIX command-line option and argument rules.
 There is no support for GNU long option names, see [jcomellas/getopt](https://github.com/jcomellas/getopt) instead.

 Data Types
 ----------